testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 }
 ```

-Enabling this setting, you'll restrict the errors reported by the plugin related to `render` somehow to only those functions sharing a name with one of the elements of that list, or built-in `render`.
+Configuring this setting like that, you'll restrict the errors reported by the plugin related to `render` somehow to only those functions sharing a name with one of the elements of that list, or built-in `render`.
 The previous setting example would cause:

 ```javascript
 import {